Arts and Mental Health: Facing the Future

 Naomi Harwin, Artist

 This is a free event but places are limited so please register your interest now to avoid disappointment.
-A full programme will be circulated to registered attendees before the event.
+A full programme is available to download below.

 Please contact email@example.com if you have any questions.